0x2V369/Ether-Wallet2.0/README.md

 - Add Reentracy guard
 - See if the mappings for votes and guardians can be consolidated e.g. with a struct
+- Set count to zero for Address once it becomes the new owner